 RETAIN is an immersive six-week summer program in nanotechnology that will impact a total of 30 (10 per year) Indiana high school teachers and offer participants:

-The RET site at IUPUI provides pedagogical training and assistance to STEM teachers within the school districts that comprise metro Indianapolis and the surrounding region.
+The RET site at IU Indianapolis provides pedagogical training and assistance to STEM teachers.
 This research-based professional development training will help teachers infuse STEM curricula with inquiry-based methodology in order to generate STEM interest among students.
 Furthermore, due to the multidisciplinary nature of nanotechnology, trained teachers will be equipped to integrate multiple STEM subjects into their curriculum, providing students with subject-to-subject connectivity comparable to real-world collaborative expectations.
-Participation will also enhance teacher development through graduate course credits.
-This program complements IUPUI's undergraduate nanotechnology-track, funded through an NSF Nanotechnology Undergraduate Education (NUE) award, by investing in Indiana's K-12 community to ultimately produce graduates with interest and college-ready skills for success in nanotechnology-related degree programs.

 The two major goals of RETAIN are: 1) Train 30 high school teachers in inquiry- and discovery-based science from hypothesis development and experimental design to data collection and dissemination of results while introducing STEM concepts, applications, and career options.
 2) Integrate RETAIN contents into high school classrooms by translating research experiences into 15 (five per year) inquiry-based, nanotechnology teaching modules designed to boost excitement and student interest in the STEM disciplines and careers.